2015 Guia Race of Macau

-The 2015 Guia Race of Macau was the final showdown of the 2015 TCR International Series season as well as the fourth and final ever of the 2015 TCR Asia Series season.
+The 2015 Guia Race of Macau was the final round of the 2015 TCR International Series season as well as the fourth and last race of the 2015 TCR Asia Series season.
 It took place on 22 November at the Guia Circuit.

 Robert Huff won the first race, starting from pole position, driving a Honda Civic Type R TCR (FK2), and Stefano Comini gained the second one, driving a SEAT León Cup Racer.

 The Swiss driver won the title, finishing also third in race 1.

 Success Ballast

 Due to the results obtained in the previous round, Pepe Oriola and Munkong Sathienthirakul received +30 kg, Stefano Comini and Tin Sritrai +20 kg and Jordi Gené and Kevin Pu +10 kg.
 Nevertheless, Sathienthirakul, Sritrai and Pu did not take part at this event, so they didn't take the ballast, whereas Frank Yu took the +20 kg from the Singapore round.